| Blue

 cooper's falcons, crows, turkey vultures, barn owls and a pair of great

-of 2007 with a very hungry, very vocal juvenile that evicted some messy
+2007 with a very hungry, very vocal juvenile that evicted some messy pigeons

-pigeons from the barn, then returned in the fall with a mate and built
+from the barn, then returned in the fall with a mate and built a nest in

 The property is also home to pheasants, california quail, red-winged blackbirds,

-house wrens, blue jays, western bluebirds, phoebes, towhees, black-eyed
+wrens, blue jays, western bluebirds, phoebes, towhees, black-eyed juncos,

-starlings, white breasted nuthatches, bushtits, oak titmouses, robins,
+white breasted nuthatches, bushtits, oak titmouses, robins, anna's and

-anna's and rufous (red/brown) hummingbirds, mockingbirds, mourning doves,
+rufous (red/brown) hummingbirds, mockingbirds, mourning doves, ringed turtle-doves,

-sightings: A very shy black-headed grosbeak was spotted picking sunflower
+Further sightings: A very shy black-headed grosbeak was spotted picking

-seeds out of the feeder on June 30, 2008, while a white-breasted nuthatch
+sunflower seeds out of the feeder on June 30, 2008, while a white-breasted

 or using a carpe diem approach!